 Pre-pregnancy planning essential for women with diabetes

 This meeting provided information on how to access appropriate pre-pregnancy services, the steps women need to take prior to considering a pregnancy, information on what to expect during pregnancy as well as Nutrition & Lifestyle advice for before, during and after pregnancy.
+We had a fantastic turnout for our first public meeting regarding this subject area.

 Pregnancy is typically a joyous event but for a woman with Diabetes, if a pregnancy is unplanned it can pose increased risks to both mother and baby.
 Having optimum diabetes control in the early stages of pregnancy is particularly crucial as it is in the first few weeks of pregnancy that the baby’s vital organs develop.
 At this stage of pregnancy, a woman may not even know she is pregnant and therefore will not be taking any steps to reduce the health risks to herself and the baby.